 - Must be done in the clinic

-Involves using one or more medications to help you pass the pregnancy.
-You can take the medication by placing tablets under your tongue or in your vagina.
+Usually, one medicine is given by mouth and the other is taken by placing tablets under your tongue or in your vagina.
 If you are less than 10 weeks pregnant you can take the medication with you to use at home.
-If you are more than 10 weeks you need to come into one of our centres to recieve the medication and stay until the pregnancy has passed.

 - Can feel more natural than surgery for some women